Jazz in Silhouette: Background

 Recorded in 1959 at El Saturn Studio, Chicago, the album is one of three records that the Arkestra released in the 1950s, the other two being Jazz by Sun Ra and Super-Sonic Jazz.
 Originally released in a simple silk-screened cover credited to HP Corbissero, the album had gained its sci-fi cover, 'of half-naked women teleporting themselves over one of the moons of Saturn', credited to 'Evans' by the early 1960s.
+The album's songs were featured in live performances by Sun Ra, and Enlightenment, in particular, was to become a staple of the Arkestra's concerts and often featured chanted vocals.

 The album was reissued by Impulse in 1974, and released on CD by Evidence in 1992.
 When reissued by Impulse! on LP and Evidence on CD, the album's sides were reversed.
-Enlightenment, in particular, was to become a staple of the Arkestra's concerts, often featuring chanted lyrics.

 Reception

 The Penguin Guide to Jazz selected this album as part of its suggested "Core Collection" and awarded it a "crown" accolade, stating "This marvellous record will one day be recognised as one of the most important jazz records since the war."